nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid.
     * 1a1.
 EduMate shows an error message.

-  Use case resumes at step 1.

 * 1b.
-The given details is invalid.
+The given details are invalid.
     * 1b1.
 EduMate shows an error message.

-  Use case resumes at step 1.
+* 2a.
+The group already exists in the group set.
+    * 2a1.
+EduMate does not display the group in the feedback message.

 **Use case: UC08 - Untag a group from a contact**

 1. User requests to remove a group tag from a contact.
 2. EduMate untags the group from the contact.
+3. EduMate displays a list of successfully removed groups.
+4. EduMate displays the untagged person's information in the profile panel.

    Use case ends.